micmejia/bible-dump/AMPC/Zechariah/Zech 10.md

-And I will strengthen [Israel] in the Lord, and they shall walk up and down _and_ glory in His name, says the Lord. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Zechariah 10:4 This Messianic referent reminds one of the “Cornerstone” imagery of Ps.
-118:22-23; Isa.
-28:16; Matt.
-21:42; Acts 4:11; Eph.
-2:19-22; I Pet.
-2:6-8.
+And I will strengthen [Israel] in the Lord, and they shall walk up and down _and_ glory in His name, says the Lord.